crystoline/laravel-rest-api/README.md

 use Crystoline\LaraRestApi\IRestApiAble;
 use Crystoline\LaraRestApi\TestModel;
 use Illuminate\Http\Request;
-class TestController extends Controller implements IRestApiAble {
+class TestController2 extends Controller implements IRestApiAble {
     use RestApiTrait;